25 Styles Covered

 What neckline is best for big busts?

-V-necks are generally best for larger busts as they create a vertical line that's slimming and draws attention upward rather than outward.
+V-necks are generally best for larger busts as they create a vertical line that's elongating and draws attention upward rather than outward.
 Avoid boat necks, crew necks, and styles with a lot of horizontal detailing which can make the bust appear larger.

 How do I choose a neckline for my body type?